pallets/flask/docs/templating.rst

 -   a template has the ability to opt in/out autoescaping with the ``{% autoescape %}`` tag.
--   Flask inserts a couple of global functions and helpers into the Jinja2 context, additionally to the values that are present by default.
+-   Flask inserts a couple of global functions and helpers into the Jinja context, additionally to the values that are present by default.

 Standard Context
 ----------------

-The following global variables are available within Jinja2 templates by default:
+The following global variables are available within Jinja templates by default:

 .. data:: config